Charlie O'Rourke

-Charles Christopher "Chuckin' Charlie" O'Rourke (May 10, 1917 – April 14, 2000) was an American football player and coach.
+Charles Christopher "Chuckin' Charlie" O'Rourke Sr. (May 10, 1917 – April 14, 2000) was an American football player and coach.
 He played college football as a quarterback at Boston College and professionally with Chicago Bears of the National Football League (NFL) and the Los Angeles Dons and Baltimore Colts of the All-America Football Conference (AAFC).

-O'Rourke quarterbacked the Boston College Eagles football team to one of its most famous wins.
+As a collegian, O'Rourke quarterbacked the Boston College Eagles football team to one of its most famous wins.
 His 24-yard run late in the fourth quarter gave the 1940 Eagles a 19–13 victory over Tennessee in the 1941 Sugar Bowl, staking BC's claim to a national championship.
 O'Rourke served as the head football coach at University of Massachusetts Amherst (UMass) from 1952 to 1959, compiling a record of 21–39–4.
 In 1972, he came the first Boston College player to be inducted into the College Football Hall of Fame.

 Early life

 Born in 1917, O'Rourke grew up in Malden, Massachusetts and played football at Malden High School.
+While at Malden, O'Rourke played the halfback position, earning three varsity letters and captaining the team during his senior year.
+He was named to the Massachusetts All-State football team twice — in both 1936 and 1937.